toshikish/coder/docs/install/kubernetes.md

 [latest version of Coder](https://github.com/coder/coder/releases/latest) locally in order to log in and manage templates.

+> Coder supports two release channels: [mainline](https://github.com/coder/coder/releases/latest) for the true latest version of Coder, and [stable](https://github.com/coder/coder/releases/latest) for large enterprise deployments.
+Before installing your control plane via Helm, please read the [Releases](./releases.md) document to identify the best-suited release for your team, then specify the version using Helm's `--version` flag.

+> The versions for both [stable]() and [mainline]() are automatically filled in this page.

 ## Install Coder with Helm

 1. Create a namespace for Coder, such as `coder`: